 Pain is a positive feedback loop and will feed itself if you let it.

 This phase assists in breaking that loop, so we can exit the symptom cycle.

 Now we’ll start to explore free ranges of motion – without adding too much of a load challenge.

 You shouldn’t overthink this step, just start moving.

 If the symptoms return, then change that movement’s range.
 Perhaps you weren’t ready for that much of THAT MOTION yet.

 Don’t worry.
 You will more than likely be able to regain most of your motion back, if not all of it.
 Your body is very resilient.

-Movement is medicine, yet sometime the medication is too much too soon.
+Movement is medicine.
+Sometimes the medication is too much too soon.

-The strength period is where we have no acute pain, no fear that it will immediately return and we have already gained back most, if not all movements of the neck, shoulder and midback.
+This is when the pain is gone.
+We don’t have the fear that it’ll immediately return.
+We’ve gained back most, if not all movements of the neck, shoulder and midback.